ElenaG518/Astronomy_quiz/README.md

 # Test your Knowledge of Astronomy Concepts

-this site is for users to test their knowledge of basic astronomy concepts..
+This site is for users to test their knowledge of basic astronomy concepts.

 The quiz contains ten questions.